-New data on Authorised Push Payment fraud is now included in CAMIS data
+New figures on Authorised Push Payment fraud are now included in CAMIS data

 Authorised Push Payment (APP) fraud refers to cases where victims are tricked into sending money directly from their account to an account that the fraudster controls.
-APP was included for the first time in the UK Finance CAMIS data for the year ending December 2017.
-As this is a new data collection it is not yet possible to make comparisons over time.
-The new data show that in the year ending March 2018, there were 49,811 cases of APP fraud reported to UK Finance, raising the total CAMIS volume to 2 million incidents of fraud.
+APP was included for the first time in the CAMIS data for the year ending December 2017.
+As this is a new data collection, it is not yet possible to make comparisons over time.
+The new data show that in the year ending June 2018, there were 58,633 cases of APP fraud reported to UK Finance.

-APP fraud can often involve significant sums of money and have massively adverse financial and emotional consequences for the victim.
-Unlike most other frauds, victims of APP fraud authorise the payment themselves and means they have no legal protection to cover them for losses.
-UK Finance reported that £236 million was lost through such scams in 2017 .
-The majority of victims (88%) were retail consumers, losing an average of £2,784 and the remainder were businesses who lost on average £24,355 per case.
+APP fraud can often involve significant sums of money and have adverse financial and emotional consequences for the victim.
+Unlike most other frauds, victims of APP fraud authorise the payment themselves and this means that they have no legal protection to cover them for losses.
+UK Finance reported that £145.4 million was lost through such scams in the first six months of 2018 10.
+The majority of victims (92%) lost savings on personal accounts, losing an average of approximately £2,950 and the remainder were businesses, who lost on average approximately £20,000 per case.

 These new data were produced in response to investigations by the Payment Systems Regulator (PSR) into a Super-complaint received from the consumer group Which? in 2016.
-Following the Super-complaint, the PSR, the Financial Conduct Authority (FCA) and the payments industry (represented by UK Finance) have developed an ongoing programme of work to reduce the harm to consumers from APP scams .
+Following the Super-complaint, the PSR, the Financial Conduct Authority (FCA) and the payments industry (represented by UK Finance) have developed an ongoing programme of work to reduce the harm to consumers from APP scams 11.